Dus1988/portfolio/Angular/Examples/README.md

-##Angular Components and Misc TS file - Examples
+## Angular Components and Misc TS files

 This folder is meant to be a collection of examples of TS components, directives, singleton services, ect., that I have developed.